1E. Summary of other accounting polices 1E.1 Revenue recognition

 Uncertainty over income tax treatments

-If there is uncertainty over tax treatment of an item, company will predict the resolution of the uncertainty.
+If there is uncertainty over tax treatment of an item, the Company will predict the resolution of the uncertainty.
 If it is probable that the taxation authority will accept the tax treatment, there will be no impact on the amounts of taxable profits/losses, tax bases, unused tax losses/credits and tax rates.
-If it is not probable that tax authority will accept the tax treatment, company will show the effect of the uncertainty for each uncertain tax treatment by using either the most likely outcome or the expected outcome of the uncertainty.
+If it is not probable that tax authority will accept the tax treatment, company will show the effect of the uncertainty for each uncertain tax treatment by using either the most likely outcome or the expected outcome of the uncertainty

 1E.8 Property, plant and equipment